OpenBB-finance/OpenBB/website/content/sdk/reference/keys/smartstake.md

 ---
 title: smartstake
-description: The page provides detailed documentation on 'smartstake' function of the OpenBB Python SDK.
+description: "The page provides detailed documentation on 'smartstake' function of" the OpenBB Python SDK.
 This function is used to set the SmartStake API key for the current session or globally in terminal environment.
 Includes examples of usage and link to source code.